 Director of Music

 An interest in the relationship between music and liturgy was fostered by his Directorship of the Edington Festival (1987-91), where he also conducted the Nave Choir of Men and Boys until 2000, broadcasting each year for BBC Radio 3.
-He is active as a conductor, singer, writer, organist and record producer (for ensembles including The Clerks' Group and the Maîtrise de Caen).
+David was active as a conductor, singer, writer, organist and record producer (for ensembles including The Clerks' Group and the Maîtrise de Caen).

-He has directed the Choir and lectured in music at King's since 1992, during which time he has established the Choir as one of the finest mixed-voice university ensembles in the country.
-In addition to his responsibilities at King's, he is Director of Music at St Mary's Bourne Street.
+David directed the Choir and lectured in music at King's from 1992, during which time he established the Choir as one of the finest mixed-voice university ensembles in the country.
+In addition to his responsibilities at King's, David was Director of Music at St Mary's Bourne Street.